Injiri/masterlist-temp-dhis/README.md

 # Master List temp App
-Master facility list for Org units listing and administration  in dhis2 supported enviroment
+Master list for Org units listing and administration  in dhis2 supported enviroment

 ## Requiremnts
 You need yarn or npm environment configured on your local to test this code